Hillwork is beneficial for horses across a range of disciplines.

 - Hillwork may not be ideal for horses with certain injuries or conditions.
 Sacroiliac pain may be aggravated by going up or down steep hills, so a gentle incline is better for training horses with this condition.
 Some hillwork is beneficial, however, to build muscle through the thoracolumbar region and to help strengthen the muscles that support the sacroiliac region.

 - Some tendon and ligament injuries, especially those in the hindlimbs, can be caused or aggravated by pushing too hard up a steep hill.
 An inconsistent surface can also contribute to the risk of these injuries.
 Be aware of how the horse is coping with the terrain and footing; do not push him harder than conditions safely allow.

 The author: Liz Brown MRCVS focuses on the performance horse in eventing, racing and dressage.
 She is an FEI vet for eventing and the team vet for the British eventing team.
-She attended both the London and Rio Olympic Games in this capacity and continues to work with the team as they prepare for Tokyo 2020.
+She attended the Tokyo, London and Rio Olympic Games in this capacity and continues to work with the team.

 Horse & Hound magazine, out every Thursday, is packed with all the latest news and reports, as well as interviews, specials, nostalgia, vet and training advice.
 Find how you can enjoy the magazine delivered to your door every week, plus options to upgrade your subscription to access our online service that brings you breaking news and reports as well as other benefits.